Last Updated on by

 The biggest question surrounding Medigap plans is, “what is the average cost of Medicare Supplement plans?”.
 Unfortunately, the answer isn’t always that simple.
 The average cost of supplemental insurance for Medicare can be anywhere between $50-$300+ in monthly premiums.

 The benefits of a Medigap plan are always the same no matter what company underwrites the policy.
-However, the price will vary by company and by state.
+But, the price will vary by company and by state.

 Many factors need to be taken into consideration when reviewing Medigap pricing.
 Elements that influence pricing are the company’s ability to pay claims, underwriting, and rating method.
 Various state rules can also impact the cost of insurance.

 Plan F is the most common plan.
 It picks up all the charges left over by Medicare.
 The cost is around $150 a month in some states and as high as $300 a month in others.
-This plan won’t be available after 2020, at least not to newly eligible beneficiaries.
+This plan won’t be available after 2020 Medicare changes occur, at least not to newly eligible beneficiaries.

-Medicare Plan C is Identical to Plan F, with the exception of not covering excess charges.
-In most cases, the premium is only a dollar or 2 lower per month than Plan F.
+Medicare Plan C is identical to Plan F, except it doesn’t cover excess charges.
+In most cases, the premium is only a dollar or two lower per month than Plan F.

-Plan G is the most popular plan in the country, it covers everything except the Part B deductible.
-Medicare Plan G starts around $90 a month and ranges up to $170 depending on the state and your age.
+Plan G is the most popular plan in the country; it covers everything except the Part B deductible.
+Plan G starts around $90 a month and ranges up to $170 depending on the state and your age.

-There aren’t many people enrolled in this plan the costs are usually between the Plan N and G, even though the coverage isn’t as good.
+There aren’t many people enrolled in this plan, the costs are usually between Plan N and G, even though the coverage isn’t as good.

 Cost-Sharing Policy Premiums

 Plan K and L are the strangest plans offered by Medicare; they leave you responsible for excess charges and portions of other costs, they do have a maximum out of pockets to protect you from catastrophic illnesses.

-Medicare Plan K leaves you with 50% of the costs after Original Medicare pays its portion.
-This policy has a higher maximum out of the pocket of the 2 plans.
+Medicare Plan K leaves you with 50% of the costs after Medicare pays its portion.
+This policy has a higher maximum out of the pocket of the two plans.